Sterrs/leaning/STYLE.md

 # Style

-Just a rough guide as to what style I'm trying to use
+Just a rough guide as to what style we're trying to use

 - Near everything to be done in tactic mode
 - Two spaces for indent, as was commanded by Sterrrs